An Annotation-based Approach for Finding Bugs in Neural Network Programs: How works

 \section{How \annotest works}

 \autoref{fig:annotest_phases} overviews the overall process followed by the \annotest approach.
 To test a NN program with \annotest, we first have to annotate its functions (including member functions, that is methods) using the \an annotation language (\autoref{sec:an_language}).
-This is the only step that is manual, since the annotations have to encode valid inputs of the tested functions.
-However, \autoref{sec:guidelines} provides guidelines that help structure the manual annotation process so that it only requires a reasonable amount of effort; furthermore, users do not need to annotate a whole program but only those functions that should be tested.
-Then, the \annotest tool inputs an annotated program and generates unit tests for it.
+This is the only step that is manual, since the annotations have to encode valid inputs of the tested functions ---the same kind of information that is needed to write unit tests. \autoref{sec:guidelines} provides guidelines that help structure the manual annotation process so that it only requires a reasonable amount of effort; furthermore, users do not need to annotate a whole program but only those functions that they want to test with \annotest.
+Then, the \annotest tool takes as input an annotated program and generates unit tests for it.
 To this end, it encodes the constraints expressed by the \an annotations in the form of test templates for the property-based test-case generator Hypothesis (\autoref{sec:test_generation}); then, it runs Hypothesis which takes care of generating suitable tests.
 Finally, the generated unit tests can be run as usual to find which are passing and which are failing--- and thus expose some bugs in the NN program (\autoref{sec:oracle_problem}).